2022-fall-comp-880/project-prasanna-vikram/PROPOSAL.md

 2. Average runtime for each genre in float format are taken as value to corresponding Genre as key where genre is in string format.

-3. IMDB score ranges in float format as keys and list of titles in string format as values to the keys are generated as output in dictionary format.
+3. IMDB score ranges in string format as keys and list of titles in string format as values to the keys are generated as output in dictionary format.

 ## New Python Packages or Modules